Meet Daniel Wise aka RDAP Dan

 I created RDAP Dan to provide real world information for you to benefit like I did, .I experienced it and have come through this experience a better person and so can you!
 Every federal convict, who either is preparing for his term in prison, or is in prison or is looking forward to his life after prison, can benefit from my experiences and what I have to offer.

 Join me on this journey!

 My journey going to Prison, I knew very little about the federal prison system.
 To be very honest, I was terrified because I had no idea what to expect, how to prepare and who could possibly help me.
 The attorneys don’t tell you much, in fact, they don’t know very much about Prison life or its systems.
 Beware of “Prison Consultants” who will try to scare the life out of you, as they did me, with stories of, “if I did not use their service I would likely be sent to a dangerous prison facility, where I would need to fear for my life”.
 However, if I paid them $10k they could guarantee I would get what location I wanted.
 All lies!!
 Run from those guys just as I did.
 Because of my experiences is why I started RDAP Dan on YouTube & this website.
 I don’t believe its right of me to charge someone based on fear.
 I am out to build a brand, using community as method, people helping people.
 By sharing information and stories to help others with what’s next.
-Not being taken advantages of like so many fellow inmates have had happen.
 Let RDAP Dan be your guide, to make the best of your term in prison.

 I will help you with all the information that you need to prepare for your journey.
 I want every inmate to reenter society successfully, like I did, with his dignity intact and with a solid plan to not just build his career but his life.